Billy Connolly? An artist now? Yep—and people are actually paying serious cash for his colorful, quirky prints.

 First of All: Wait, Billy Connolly Makes Art Now?

 Yep.
-After first picking up a pencil back in 2007 during a rainy day on tour, long before his Parkinson’s diagnosis in 2013 and retirement in 2018, Connolly flipped the script from comedy legend to full-on artist, proving creativity doesn’t quit.
+After first picking up a pencil during a rainy day on tour back in 2007—long before his Parkinson’s diagnosis in 2013 and retirement in 2018—Connolly flipped the script from comedy legend to full-on artist, proving creativity doesn’t quit.

 What started as a quiet creative outlet soon turned into a full-fledged art career.
 His style?
 It’s abstract, colorful, and full of energy—sort of like if childlike doodles grew up and got a philosophical twist.
 It’s playful, honest, and, much like his comedy, a little unpredictable.

-Since 2018, he’s teamed up with Castle Fine Art to release limited-edition print series that fly off the shelves at every sale — a total hit with both die-hard fans and curious collectors alike.
+Since 2018, he’s teamed up with Castle Fine Art to release limited-edition print series that fly off the shelves every time—a total hit with both die-hard fans and curious collectors alike.

 Why People Are Paying Serious Money for It